 He teaches continuing education classes in Collin College’s SAIL program.
-He is a Civil War historian and manages a web site, Civil War Journeys, that contain over 4,000 battlefield photographs.
-Allen also manages to the Civil War Blog Salient Points.
+He is a Civil War historian and managed a web site, Civil war Journeys which contained over 4,000 battlefield photographs.
+Allen also wrote and managed the Civil War Blog Salient Points.

 Allen’s is the author of the following publications:

 - The Analyst